antonbobkov/byte_craft/hs/minecraft-viewer/README.md

 		return $ either throw id x)
 ```

 Using `updateTimes` we build a list of `(x,y)` indices of blocks we want to query.
 The queries are grouped into batches of 8 (using the helper function `group :: Int -> [a] -> [[a]]`) and made in parallel using `forM` from the `monad-parallel` package.
-The provider starts rejecting requests if too many our made at once and running them all sequentially is very slow.
-Anecdotally, 8 runs fast enough and https://rinkeby.infura.io/ has yet to reject any of our requests.
+The provider starts rejecting requests if too many are made at once and running them all sequentially is very slow.
+8 runs fast enough and myetherapi/infura has yet to reject any of our requests.

 Inside the queryBlock function, you'll see one more interesting conversion:
 ```haskell